 Renovations and upgrades restore a 100-year-old community landmark

-Years of commuter traffic and harsh Chicago winters took a toll on La Grange’s century-old Stone Avenue station: rusted gutters, rotting wood, peeling paint.
-Also, renovations in the 1960s had removed some of the facility’s original charm.
+Years of commuter traffic and harsh Chicago winters took a toll on La Grange’s century-old Stone Avenue Train Station: rusted gutters, rotting wood, peeling paint.
+Also, renovations in the 1960s reduced some of the facility’s original charm.